At Governor's Direction, Increased Security at High-Profile Locations Around the State, Including Airports, Bridges, Tunnels and Mass Transit Systems.

 Port Authority of New York & New Jersey

-Port Authority Police has have doubled its presence and remains on heightened alert at all of the agency's bridge, tunnel, rail, World Trade Center and other facilities.
+Port Authority Police are on heightened alert at all of the agency's bridge, tunnel, rail, World Trade Center and other facilities.
 Actions include increased patrols and checks of bags, buses, trucks and trains at agency locations.
 Travelers are reminded to remain vigilant and report any suspicious activities to police or other authorities.

 Metropolitan Transportation Authority